fanhongtao/JDK/THIRDPARTYLICENSEREADME.txt

 */

-%% The following software may be included in this product:  Xalan J2; Use of any of this software is governed by the terms of the license below:
+%% The following software may be included in this product: Xalan 2.7.0 & Xerces 2.7.1; Use of any of this software is governed by the terms of the license below:

                                 Apache License
                            Version 2.0, January 2004